asreview/asreview/docs/source/installation.rst

 Install with Docker
 -------------------

-ASReview LAB is also available as a Docker container.
+ASReview is also available as a Docker container.
 Make sure you have Docker installed on your machine.

 To install and start ASReview LAB at http://localhost:5000, run the following:

 .. code:: bash

-   docker run -p 5000:5000 asreview/asreview:latest
+   docker run -p 5000:5000 asreview/asreview:latest lab

 More advanced command line options can be given